Adroiti/docs-for-code-review-tools/Cppcheck/signConversion.md

 ## Description

-Suspicious code: sign conversion of var in calculation, even though var can have a negative value
+Sign conversion of variable in calculation, even though variable can have a negative value.

 ## Further Reading